SuricateCan/AspNetCore.Diagnostics.CachedHealthChecks/README.md

 ## How Does The Lib Work
 The lib replaces the ```DefaultHealthCheckService``` provided by Microsoft and inject its own, called ```CacheableHealthCheckService```.
-This new service was largely based on the default implementation, so you can expect the exact same behavior, with one exception, you can now cache responses.
+This new service was largely based on the default implementation (2.2), so you can expect the exact same behavior, with one exception, you can now cache responses.

 When you call ```.EnableCache()``` after a registration, the lib adds a tag `cacheable` to the list of tags for it.
 You can change this tag using the options if you think you may collide with this one.